BMW R1100/1150/1200 Exhausts

 You can deal with a chipmaker that doesn't make exhausts, or you can deal with an exhaust maker who doesn't do fuel, or you go to a parts peddler that will sell you a drop in K&N filter, or you can deal with one supplier who actually manufactures the complete product.
 You can discuss it to end's length and compare this and that but, in the end, you are going to have to face the fact your system has limits.
 We talk to people all the time who are trying to turn lead into gold.
 It just isn't going to happen.

-We replace your fuel injectors with higher performace items with different spray patterns.
+We can replace your fuel injectors with higher performace items with different spray patterns.
 We get rid of the oem fixed regulator and give you an adjustable regulator that we set up to add more fuel as manifold pressure increases.
+Or you can keep your stock parts...It's up to you.

 New Bosch Billet Fuel Regulators

-For 2005 we have improved our fuel regulators by using a Bosch Billet Adjustable Regulator.
+We have improved our fuel regulators by using a Bosch Billet Adjustable Regulator that we cnc machine.
 We use these in all our fuel system upgrades as well as with our turbocharger systems.
 More precise and better seats with a hardened and ground ball and socket design.
 Holds pressure better for smoother operation and more reliable low battery condition starting.

 Part Number 06-1023 $195.00.
 Comes with integral 12mm x 1.5 jam nut for easy mounting.